-Paul Wiessmeyer graduated from the world-renowned violinmaking school in Mittenwald, Germany, in 1981.
+Paul Wiessmeyer graduated from the world-renowned violinmaking school in Mittenwald, Germany in 1981.
 Subsequently he worked at the shops of Hans Weisshaar and Robert Cauer in Los Angeles before opening his own shop in LA in 1986.
-Since 1991 he has owned and operated Paul Wiessmeyer Violins in Boston, Massachusetts, a full-service shop specializing in repair, service, sound adjusments, and sales of violins, violas, and celli.
+Since 1991 he has owned and operated Paul Wiessmeyer Violins in Boston, Massachusetts, a full-service shop specializing in repair, service, sound adjustments, and sales of violins, violas, and celli.
 He has won several gold medals for his instruments at the H. Wienawski competition and the violin making competition of the Violin Society of America.
 His clients include symphony players, professional musicians, conservatory students, and schools.
 He is a member of the American Federation of Violin & Bowmakers and the Violin Society of America.

 Francis Morris is a 1974 graduate of the world-renowned violinmaking school in Mittenwald, Germany.
 Subsequently he worked with Fritz Baumgartner in Basel, Switzerland, and at the shops of Hans Weisshaar and Robert Cauer in Los Angeles.
-Since opening his own shop in the Berkshires in 1984, he has provided his customers with high quality instrument restoration, fine sound adjustments, and the sale and service of instruments and bows.
+Since opening his own shop in 1984, he has provided his customers with high quality instrument restoration, fine sound adjustments, and the sale and service of instruments and bows.
 He won an award for tone at the prestigious Violin Society of America’s 2002 competition.
 He is a member of the American Federation of Violin and Bow Makers and the Violin Society of America.
-He currently lives and has a shop in Great Barrington, Massachusetts, in the Berkshires, near the Tanglewood Summer Music Festival.
+He currently lives and has a shop in Great Barrington, Massachusetts, nestled in the Berkshires near the Tanglewood Summer Music Festival.

 Lynn Armour Hannings, has been teaching at the Violin Craftsmanship Institute since 1986.
 She is a former teaching assistant of William Salchow.
 She received her degree of Journeyman from the American Federation of Violin and Bow Makers in 1984 and was elected to membership in 1985.
-In 1989 Ms. Hannings was granted both a Fulbright Scholarship and the Annette Kadé Fellowship for the Advanced Study of the French School of Bowmaking in Paris, France, with Bernard Millant, the world renowned authority of French Bow Making.
-In 2011 she received a Special Recognition Award for her bowmaking efforts from the International Society of Bssists.
+In 1989, Ms. Hannings was granted both a Fulbright Scholarship and the Annette Kadé Fellowship for the Advanced Study of the French School of Bowmaking in Paris, France, with Bernard Millant, the world renowned authority of French Bow Making.
+In 2011, she received a Special Recognition Award for her bowmaking efforts from the International Society of Bassists.
 She is a member of the Entente Internationale des Maitres Luthiers et Archetiers d’Art.
-As a conservatory trained musician and performer who has studied musicians’ injuries, she has worked individually with musicians, for over 30 years, to meet their unique playing requirements.
+As a conservatory trained musician and performer who has studied musicians’ injuries, she has worked individually with musicians, for over 40 years, to meet their unique playing requirements.
 Ms. Hannings sells bows to professionals in the U.S. and internationally.
 In addition to bowmaking, she has extensive experience in the area of bow repair and restoration.

 Randy Kellogg has many years' experience repairing and restoring violins and currently works at Welker Guitar Company building handcrafted archtop guitars.
 He has made his own planes and other tools such as scrapers, knives, and clamps.